Uralstech/UCloud.Operations/README.md

 ## Installation

 This *should* work on any reasonably modern Unity version.
-Built and tested in Unity 2022.3.29f1.
+Built and tested in Unity 6000.0.26f1 (Unity 6).

 ### OpenUPM